yetacp/playmvs/README.md

 ### [01_adder](01_adder)

-- C program to receive 2 numbers from JCL and add them.
+- C program to receive 2 numbers from JCL (and/or TSO) and add them.

 ### [02_multiple](02_multiple)